If you are feeling suicidal right now and need someone to talk to, please call us: +603-7627 2929.

 2. Talk to a Befriender.
 Some people cannot talk to family or friends, and some find it easier to talk to a stranger.
 There are Befrienders centres all over the country with volunteers trained to listen.

 3. Talk to a doctor.
-If someone is going through a longer period of feeling low or suicidal, they may be suffering from clinical depression — a medical condition caused by a chemical imbalance that can usually be treated through medication and/or therapy.
+If someone is going through a longer period of feeling low or suicidal, they may be experiencing clinical depression — a medical condition influenced by a combination of biological, psychological, and environmental factors, which can usually be treated through therapy, medication, or both.

 Time is an important factor in moving forward, but what happens in that time also matters.
 If you are feeling suicidal, please talk about your feelings as soon as you can.